-During the summer months, special camps for young people are run, such as Dreaming the Impossible.
+During the summer months, special camps for young people are run, such as Dreaming the Impossible and Limitless.
 At these camps, young people come together from different denominations to play games, worship and listen to teaching about God.

 There are churches and organisations which create ideas and opportunities for people to serve their local communities, such as the Salvation Army.